Course Outline

 • Select a project and identify project metrics and KPIs

-• Create a team and agile organizational structure
+• Create a team and agile organization structure

 • Describe the benefits of using Source Control